 This is a beautiful idea if you want to take advantage of your trip to Q’eswachaka to visit other regional tourist attractions!

 On the way from Cusco to Q’eswachaka, you will find four beautiful lagoons: Pomacanchi, Acopia, Asnaqocha, and Pampamarca.
-The landscape that surrounds them and the fish that you can see in them are another of the wonders of Cusco’s nature.
+The landscape that surrounds them and the fish that can be seen in them are another of the wonders of Cusco’s nature.

 In addition, just after the last lagoon (Pampamarca), there is the Pabellones volcano, which is only four meters high and is considered the smallest volcano in the world.

-Peru is a megadiverse country of incredible scenic beauty: from the desert shores of the Pacific to the impenetrable and wild rainforests, passing through the majestic snow-capped Andes and the stunning Rainbow Mountains.
+Peru is a megadiverse country of incredible scenic beauty, ranging from the desert shores of the Pacific to the impenetrable and wild rainforests, and passing through the majestic snow-capped Andes and the stunning Rainbow Mountains.

-The other fascinating side of Peru is rich in history, important archaeological sites, Inca ruins (not forgetting the emblematic Machu Picchu), colonial cities, and a long and ancient culinary tradition.
+The other fascinating aspect of Peru is its rich history, numerous important archaeological sites, Inca ruins (notably Machu Picchu), colonial cities, and a long and ancient culinary tradition.

-Peru is a fertile country whose people have always respected and honored the “Pacha Mama,” Mother Earth, who continues to provide sweet and delicious foods, even superfoods.
+Peru is a fertile country whose people have always respected and honored the “Pacha Mama,” or Mother Earth, who continues to provide a wide range of sweet and delicious foods, including superfoods.
 Some of them have become world famous and have appeared on tables all over the world.

 Andean Cuisine